Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Metallicity effects on the formation and evolution of DWDs

 \subsection{Metallicity trends in DWD progenitor common envelope separation}

 All systems that end up radiating GWs in the LISA band have undergone at least one phase of CE evolution.
-For systems which experience a stable RLO mass transfer in the first interaction, the CE phase plays a key role in shrinking systems with initially wide separations to bring them into the LISA band.
+For systems which experience a stable RLO mass transfer as the first interaction, the CE phase plays a key role in shrinking systems with initially wide separations to bring them into the LISA band.

-Figure \ref{fig:CEsep} shows the average separation at the first instance of CE evolution, $a_{\text{CE}}$ of all DWD progenitors that result in systems orbiting in the LISA frequency band at present day, as a function of metallicity for each DWD type.
+Figure \ref{fig:CEsep} shows the average separation at the first instance of CE evolution, $\overline{a}_{\rm{CE}}$, of all DWD progenitors that result in systems orbiting in the LISA frequency band at present day, as a function of metallicity for each DWD type.
 The solid lines denote the average value, and the $1\sigma$ variance is shown in the surrounding shading.
-The average CE separation increases in general across metallicity.
+We show this for our fiducial variation and each of our binary parameter variations.
+For our fiducial, $\alpha25$ and $\alpha5$ parameter variations, the average CE separation increases in general across metallicity.
 Higher-metallicity binaries will interact earlier in the binary's lifetime than a lower-metallicity binary of equal separation due to their relatively larger maximum radii.
 Since higher-metallicity binaries are also more likely to merge during CE interactions because of their relatively more massive donor envelopes, the DWDs which survive and eventually orbit in the LISA band originate from systems with higher interaction separations which allow their orbits to shrink significantly during CE phases without merging.
 This regulation plays a key role in smearing out any observable effects of a metallicity-dependent binary fraction in the population of DWDs observable by LISA.

-Note that the average CE separation is close to the qualitative limit for close binaries of $P_{\rm{orb}}\gtrsim10^{4}\,\rm{day}$ for the CO + CO and ONe + X binaries.
-We investigated the fraction of close DWD progenitors which formed with orbital periods above this range for each DWD type.
-For the He + He DWDs, less than $10\%$ of all progenitors, regardless of metallicity originate in wide orbits.
-For CO + He population, the percentage increases from $10$--$15\%$ from low to high metallicities, and for the more massive CO + CO and ONe + X DWDs, the percentages increase from $15$--$25\%$ and $20$--$40\%$ respectively.
-This suggests that our application of the close binary fraction may not be valid over the entire range of the DWD progenitor population.
-However, since the relative sizes of CO + CO and ONe + X are small compared to the He + He and CO + He populations, we leave a further investigation of these effects to a future study.